weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 When you see the friendly prompt, the server is up and running.

-If you get an Exception that the port is busy, see below for how to fix this.
+If you get an Exception that the port is busy, [see here](openhab-listenport.md) about how to change OpenHAB's listen ports.

 You can define OpenHAB's home automation in textual config files or via the web gui.
 Unix people will prefer Configuration as Code, so we'll do textual config.